active9/windshield/README.md

 Windshield runs on tcp port 40.
 Open localhost.rocks:40 to view your running instance of windshield.

 ##SECURITY
 Windshield does not provide any security mechanisms to secure the data channel during video streams.
-In order to have a secured data channel you would need to fork the windshield repo from github and establish your own security measures.
+In order to have a secured data channel.
+You could proxy the service or fork the windshield repo from github and establish your own security measures.

 ##Introduction
 Windshield provides a real-time "Virtual Windshield" for video encoding, transcoding, streaming, & piping.
 It runs as a tcp/ip server on port 40.
 Requests passed through Windshield output as an mp4 and stream in real-time (where available).
 Much like a real windshield that you can see through this software provides a "Virtual Windshield" that can consume source videos in real-time pending cpu resources.